21 B2B SaaS Marketing Agencies & Companies to Increase MRR and Reduce Churn

 ActiveCampaign has an entire section of its website dedicated to product updates.
 It sits separate from the rest of their content and is a great example of a content site structure that others should follow.

 Next, for your SEO demand capture content, it’s time to become the expert and shout about it.
 Build out content hubs for each identified topic that your SEO keyword research deems you need to be a leader of.

 Benevity (formerly known as Alaya Good) is doing a great job of this with the content strategy that we helped put together for them.
 As a purpose-driven employee engagement SaaS platform, Benevity has identified pillar content topics they need to be ranking for and writing about.

-Benevity breaks their content down into these pillars with a selection of articles that deep dive into each one.
+Benevity breaks its content down into these pillars with a selection of articles that deep dive into each one.
 Benevity breaks them up depending on the reader’s intent and awareness level.

 They then combine all of this great information into complete downloadable guides.
 It’s the perfect example of demand-capture content in full swing.